 5. What kind of life do I want to live?

 Aside from the financial and practical considerations of downsizing, there are other factors to consider.
-For example, what kind of life do you want to lead, and how do you envisage your future?
-If you’re considering downsizing because your kids have flown the nest or you’re retiring, the years ahead could give you back some of the time you dedicated to your career and family.
+For example, what kind of life do you want to lead and how do you envisage your future?
+If you’re considering downsizing because your kids have flown the nest or you’re retiring, the years ahead could give time to do the things you really enjoy.

 What would you like to do with this time?
 Do you like working in the garden and watching things grow?
 Do you enjoy tinkering around in the garage and working on old cars or bikes?
-Perhaps you want to be closer to nature, so you can spend more time outdoors and hiking.
+Perhaps you want to be closer to nature and spend more time outdoors and hiking.
 You may want to be more social, meet new people, and try out new classes and social events.

 Having a vision of your future can help you decide whether downsizing is right for you.
-It’s important not only to consider the type of home you would move to but the location too.
+It’s important not only to consider the type of home you’d move to, but the location as well.
 Do you want to live somewhere central, where you can walk to restaurants and shops?
 Or are you dreaming of finally escaping the hustle and bustle of city life?
 If you have children, is it important to be close to them – and if so, what does ‘close’ actually mean?

 Remember that downsizing doesn’t have to mean downgrading your lifestyle.
-It can be a chance to freeing up more time and money to spend on the things you love.
-Once you have a clear idea of what you want your future to look like, whether living a quiet life in a country cottage or a modern flat in the centre of town, you can work out how to get there.
+It can be a chance to free up more time and money to spend on the things you love.
+Once you have a clear idea of what you want your future to look like, you can work out how to get there.

 Final thoughts…

 Often, downsizing is more than just a physical move.
-It’s an emotional decision that can mean saying goodbye to the home you raised your children in, or the place you made cherished memories.
+It’s an emotional decision that can mean saying goodbye to the home you raised your children in and the place you made cherished memories.
 It’s normal to feel a sense of loss, whether towards the lifestyle you’re leaving behind, or your own changing identity.

-If you’re still uncertain whether downsizing is right for you, you might want to read a few of our other articles; five (more) questions to ask yourself if you’re considering downsizing your home, 5 tips for downsizing your belongings, and “I’m so glad I did it” – how Stella downsized her life.
+If you’re still uncertain whether downsizing is right for you, you might like to read a few of our other articles: 5 (more) questions to ask yourself if you’re considering downsizing your home, 5 tips for downsizing your belongings, and 8 ways to unlock more freedom through downsizing.

 Are you thinking about downsizing?
 Perhaps you’ve already taken the plunge?
 We’d love to hear about your experiences in the comments below.